getbem/getbem.github.io/src/markdown/faq.md

 <div class="block1 block2"></div>
 ```

 But the important thing about it is that both `block1` and `block2` should be standalone blocks.
-This is slightly different from what people usually mean by "global modifiers," as modifiers do not have any sense on their own and are just a set of properties to change.
+This is slightly different from what people usually mean by "global modifiers", as modifiers do not have any sense on their own and are just a set of properties to change.

 ```html
 <div class="block globalmod"></div>